Volcanoes, Farms & Beaches: GuatemalA

 Lake Atitlán is considered to be one of the most beautiful places in the world.
 This breathtaking crater lake is surrounded by 3 volcanoes, home to a dozen Mayan communities, multiple native languages, vibrant textile designs, ancient stories, and an incredible diversity of birds and trees.

-Meet some of the local conservation leaders and forest rangers of Santiago Atitlan for a Q&A with Indigenous environmentalists who are making a difference in the day to day.
+Meet some of the local conservation leaders of Tzununá for a Q&A with Indigenous environmentalists who are making a difference in the day to day.

-You will stay in Santiago, a quaint lake-side town on the shores of Lake Atitlan.
+You will stay in Antigua; Tzununá, a quaint village overlooking Lake Atitlan; and El Paredon on the Pacific coast.
 You will be housed in comfortable accommodations, in bunk-style rooms with multiple other travelers.

 • Passport